+Here are the types of bias tape that are most useful for sewing.
 Bias tape is one of the most useful sewing notions and can be used to neaten and trim almost anything.
 It can be decorative or just an easy way to finish a vulnerable edge, seam, armhole, neckline or anywhere that needs neatening.
 The slight stretch in bias cut fabric lends itself to a clean and attractive edge, particularly in curved areas.
-So what’s on the list of types of bias tape that are most useful in sewing circles?

 Single tape, double tape, fusible tape and even blanket tape make a comprehensive list of the types of bias tape.
 Don’t forget to add in the DIY enthusiast who just can’t resist making their own version of an original patterned bias tape.

 Single fold bias tape is made from strips of fabric cut on the bias (diagonal) and folded in on each edge to meet in the middle.
 Store-bought single fold bias tape is conveniently wound around a piece of cardboard for neat storage.

 The most commonly used width is 1/2 inch (12mm) which is used for finishing necklines and armholes.
 You can choose to sew the bias tape so it is hidden on the inside of the garment or on the outside for an attractive contrast look.